11 Top Tourist Attractions in Aarhus & Easy Day Trips

 - Villa Provence: This luxury boutique hotel features a lovely courtyard, delicious breakfast, Provencal-style decor, and individually decorated rooms.

 - Scandic Aarhus City: In the mid-range category, this property offers modern decor, a free and excellent buffet breakfast, and bike rentals.

 - Hotel Oasia Aarhus: Located near the train station, this 3-star hotel is done in contemporary style and offers free coffee.

 - Zleep Hotel Aarhus: This budget hotel is on the outskirts of the city and comes with free parking.

 Day Trips from Aarhus

-While there's no shortage of things to see and do in Aarhus, plenty of fun awaits outside the city.
-If traveling with kids, a must-see is Tivoli Friheden (Tivoli Freedom), a theme park that also serves as a venue for concerts.
-Also worth visiting is Rosenholm Castle, a lovely 16th-century Renaissance building that's been owned by the same family for more than 400 years.
-Highlights include its many finely furnished rooms decorated with paintings and tapestries, as well as a lake and Renaissance pavilion in the park.
+While there's no shortage of things to see and do in Aarhus, two especially interesting tourist attractions are outside the city.
+Rosenholm Castle is a lovely 16th-century Renaissance building that's been owned by the same family for more than 400 years.
+Highlights include its many beautifully furnished rooms decorated with paintings and tapestries, as well as a lake and Renaissance pavilion in the park.

 Another historic attraction worth seeing is the famous church in Thorsager, Jutland's only surviving Round Church.
 Parts of this two-story building date from the early 13th century.
 The upper story is accessed by an old winding staircase and was once used as a gallery for local nobility.